gxws2014/learngit/readme.txt

-git is a version conctrol system. git is free software.
+git is a distributed version conctrol system. git is free software.